Stock Price Drivers: What Factors Drive Stocks?

-The way stock prices move may seem a mystery to many.
+The way stocks work can prices move may seem like a mystery for many.
 One day the market moves up, the next it moves down – sometimes without clear reason.
+However, there are 3 key stock price drivers.

-A stock’s price is, at its core, the total worth of one share of stock of a company i.e. current and future cash flow and profits.
+A stock’s price is, at its core, the total worth of one share of stock of a company, meaning current and future cash flow and profits.
 This cash flow includes both the company’s operating profits as well as the dividend it chooses to provide to the shareholders.

 As the predictions regarding the company’s future profitability change, the stock price will attempt to “price” those changes in.